-Credit risk is where the issuer of fixed interest securities may fail to pay interest and repay principal, or where negative perceptions of the issuer's ability to make such payments may cause the price, and therefore value, of their securities to decline.
+Oredit risk is where the issuer of fixed interest securities may fail to pay interest and repay principal, or where negative perceptions of the issuer's ability to make such payments may cause the price, and therefore value of their securities to decline.

 There is a degree of credit risk associated with the New Zealand cash, New Zealand fixed interest and International fixed interest asset allocations in each Fund.
-To minimise the risk associated with any single issuer, we follow prudent limits that are set out for each asset class on page 15 (NZ Bond Fund) and in Schedule 12.
+To minimise the risk associated with any single issuer, we follow prudent limits that are set out for each asset class in Schedule 7.